Home Greek Winter Camping

 14. The castration of any animal must be carried out by the Fifth in Command (by appointment only).
 No refunds are possible.

-15. The Kampingplatz dogs are not permitted to take campers for a walk.
+15. The Kampingplatz guard dog is not permitted to take campers for a walk unless they are on a lead.

 16. It is forbidden to use the word Verboten.

-17. Any other rule or prohibition that the Untersturmfeldgruppencampingplatzführer sees fit to implement at any time without prior notice.
+17. And any other rule or prohibition that the Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer sees fit to implement at any time without prior notice.

 (signed)